Judiciary of Italy: Components

 The Italian judiciary is also made up of honorary magistrates, who support career magistrates in handling the workload that stems from lesser significant disputes.
-Litigation in Italy is known to bring about significant delays prior one can obtain a ruling, that is the so-called Italian torpedo.
-Honorary magistrates can either be assigned to a Court of peace (it. giudice di pace, for civil matters), to an honorary deputy public prosecutor office or to an honorary court (for criminal matters).
+Litigation in Italy is known to bring about significant delays prior one can obtain a ruling, that is the Italian torpedo.
+Honorary magistrates can either be assigned to a Court of Peace (giudice di pace) for civil matters to an honorary deputy public prosecutor office or to an honorary court for criminal matters.
 The adjective "honorary" is intended to confirm the non-professional nature of the duties carried out by these magistrates, who are remunerated according to the number of cases adjudged rather than on a fixed basis.
 The Italian military judiciary exists on a stand-alone basis, with exclusive competence to judge crimes committed by members of the Italian Armed Forces.